Amy Zerner and Monte Farber: Fashion

-Zerner's interest in fashion design dated back to her youth.
-As a young adult, she continued to work with designs for accessories and props for the theatre.
+As stated in their 2002 autobiographical memoir, Zerner's interest in fashion design dated back to her youth.
+As further states in that memoir, she claims to have continued to work as a young adult with designs for accessories and props for the theatre.
 Following the awarding of her NEA grant, she moved into applying the same painting and construction techniques she used for her tapestries to articles of clothing.
 Zerner utilized the Tibetan panel coat in the style used for religious ceremonies; the central panel of the coat was ideal for decoration with silks, brocades, and other fabrics to compose metaphysical images.
 In 1999, after being approached by New York-based Bergdorf Goodman, Zerner was commissioned to produce several pieces.
 Subsequently, Zerner continued to produce art coats for Bergdorf Goodman and on commission from clients, with custom couture produced for Simon Kirke, Patti LaBelle, Oprah Winfrey, Shirley MacLaine, and Elizabeth Taylor.
 Zerner has also produced jewelry for Bergdorf Goodman worn by Rihanna and Kylie Jenner.

-Documentary film
+Notable published works

-In October 2022, independent film production company AMMO Entertainment and producer Annmarie Sairrino announced they would be producing a feature-length documentary film about Farber and Zerner, to be produced and released under the company's specialty label AMMO Select.
-The film will focus on the couple's creative career and be framed as a love story.
-Sairrino will produce and direct the film.
-Production on the film began in late 2022, and the film's trailer and promotional poster were unveiled in January 2023 as part of an Indiegogo crowdfunding campaign to support the production and release of the film.
-The film's anticipated release is scheduled for late 2024.
+Zerner and Farber have, as of October 2017, written "close to 50 different published works", appearing in 17 languages, with "nearly three million copies in print".